-Jira is a software application used for managing tasks, projects and resource planning.
-Jira was designed by Australian company Atlassian in 2002.
-Originally Jira was introduced as bug and issue tracking tool.
+Jira is a software application used for managing tasks, projects, and resource planning.
+Jira was designed by the Australian company Atlassian in 2002.
+Originally Jira was introduced as a bug and issue tracking tool.
 Then Jira become widely used by agile development teams to track bugs, stories, epics, and other tasks.
 The agile development methodology has become increasingly popular in the software development industry.
 And as a result, Atlassian has expanded the Jira platform to accommodate different types of teams.
-Inside the company there are a Marketplace that provide various add-ons to fill the missing gaps in planning.
+Inside the company, there is a Marketplace that provides various add-ons to fill the missing gaps in planning.

 What does Jira stand for?
 Jira is a comprehensive project tracking suite, which comes with a variety of features right away.
 However when it comes to effective resource planning and the possibility to have a quick real-time overview of who is doing what in your team, it misses a couple of essential features.